adobeio/adobeio-documentation/sign/api_usage/send_signing.md

 | `state` | The state in which the agreement should land.
 The possible values are `AUTHORING`, `DRAFT`, or `IN_PROCESS`.
 You can use a) `DRAFT` to incrementally build the agreement before sending out, b) `AUTHORING` to add or edit form fields in the agreement, c) `IN_PROCESS` to immediately send the agreement.
 You can use the `PUT /agreements/{agreementId}/state` endpoint to transition an agreement between the above-mentioned states.
 An allowed transition would follow this sequence: `DRAFT` -&gt; `AUTHORING` -&gt; `IN_PROCESS` -&gt; `CANCELLED`.

-You will get the following response containing the `agreementId`:
+You will get the following response containing the `id`:

 ```json
 {